Assessment of COVID-19 hospitalization forecasts from a simplified SIR model: Alternative estimation and prediction methods

 \subsection{Successive estimation of $\bar\beta$ and $\bar{S}(t_i)$}

 As an alternative to Section~\ref{sec:b-S0}, we now present a method to estimate $\bar\beta$ independently.
-We do not recommend this alternative, but it sheds light on the various forecast accuracies observed in Section~\ref{sec:results}.
+We do not recommend this alternative, as we have observed that it usually yields less accurate forecasts.
+However, it provides a convenient initial guess for Section~\ref{sec:b-S0}, and it also sheds light on the various forecast accuracies observed in Section~\ref{sec:results}.

-From~\eqref{eq:SH-S} and~\eqref{eq:E}, we obtain
+From~\eqref{eq:SH-DT-S} and~\eqref{eq:E}, we obtain